stefanbesler/twingrind/README.md

 Then search for *Twingrind.Profiler* in the Watch panel and expand the node.
 You can then use the watch window to
 - **Capture the callstack** of a single frame of your PLC by a rising edge of *CaptureOnce*
 - Run **Captures continuously** by setting *CaptureContinuous=TRUE*.
-For this setting you can also specify a cpu time threshold such that only frames with a certain percentage-based usage of your CPU are captured.
+  - You can specify a cpu time threshold such that only frames with a certain percentage-based usage of your CPU are captured (`CaptureCpuTimeLowThreshold`, `Capture CpuTimeHighThreshold`).
+  - You can use `Mode` to adjust which callstacks are stored by the Profiler.
+For instance setting `Mode=Slowest` will only keep the slowest callstacks in the storage.
 - The library includes a parameter *MAX_FRAMES*, which is used to adjust the maximum amount of recorded frames.
 If *FrameIndex=MAX_FRAMES* no new captures will be performed by the Profiler.
 In order to **reset already taken recordings** you can give a rising edge on *Reset*.
 This will internally remove all data and set *FrameIndex=0* again.